AlexJurik/team-generator/README.md

 # Advanced Team Generator

-A JavaScript application that allows you to load an Excel file containing player information, create checkboxes for each player, and generate teams based on player coefficients.
+A JavaScript application that allows you to enter player manually or by importing Excel file and generate balanced teams based on player coefficients.

 ## Problem solved